openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 4. Click the **Driver** tab to see the driver version.
    ![](../img/DeviceDriverVersion.PNG)

 You are done updating your device driver and are ready to use your GPU.

-Now you are ready to try out the toolkit.
+## What’s Next?

+You can tryout the toolkit with:

 Developing in Python:
    * [Start with tensorflow models with OpenVINO™](https://docs.openvino.ai/latest/notebooks/101-tensorflow-to-openvino-with-output.html)